 The prosecutor is the first to begin the trial process and the defence lawyer follows the lead.
-The accused individual has a right to remain silent throughout the trial, or they may choose to be involved.
+The accused person has the option to be silent or to speak during the trial.
 By doing so, they subject themselves to cross-examination by the prosecutor and may have to answer questions.

 The prosecutor and defense lawyer will sum up the evidence to show their side.
 The prosecutor has to prove, without any doubt, that the accused person was the one who committed a crime.